Common tennis betting mistakes (and how to avoid them)

 - Consistent framework.
 Every match is evaluated through the same lens, which helps you resist the temptation to bet like a fan or react emotionally after a bad beat.

 Used well, the dashboard becomes a safety net against your own cognitive biases.
 You still make the final decision, but you do it with a structured, data-backed view in front of you.
+Today's schedule, with model probabilities and implied-market comparisons already computed, is always live at the predictions dashboard—that is where the ideas in this article translate into actual picks.

-What the numbers say: Value bets vs action bets
+What the numbers say: value bets vs action bets

 Qualitative patterns are useful, but we always want to validate them against real data.
 Using our enhanced ATP dataset (6,433 matches with integrated odds and model signals), we can see how value-focused betting behaves differently from chasing volume.